Myanmar pardons more than 2,100 political prisoners

 General Min Aung Hlaing, head of the military council, pardoned 2,153 prisoners on the most important day of the year for Buddhists, which commemorates the birth, enlightenment and death of the Buddha, state broadcaster MRTV reported.

-The releases began on Wednesday, although some could take a few days to complete.
+The releases began on Wednesday, although some might take a few days to complete.
 The identities of the pardoned prisoners were not immediately available, but they would not include Suu Kyi, who is serving a 33-year sentence on more than a dozen charges that his supporters say were fabricated by the military.

 According to an official announcement in state media, all of the prisoners pardoned on Wednesday had been sentenced under a part of Burma’s penal code that makes it illegal to spread comments that create unrest or fear in the public, as well as to spread false news, and carries a penalty of up to three years in prison.